Top 12 Attractions in Alor Setar (2024)

 This museum explains the process of cultivating paddy and exhibits numerous rice varieties and the equipment and tools used in paddy cultivation throughout history and in various nations.
 However, this Alor Setar attraction highlights the 360 degrees of realistic 3D mural paintings.
 There are also several photo locations where you may snap photos in costume and edit them to incorporate a paddy field background.

 Mount Keriang is a 217.92 metres high ancient limestone mountain that dates to the Permian and Early Triassic conodonts in northwestern Peninsular Malaysia.
 It is located in the middle of a rice field close to the Kedah Paddy Museum.
-To get to the summit of one of the tallest Alor Setar attractions, you will only need to walk along the trails with concrete railings for 30 minutes.
+To get to the summit of one of the tallest attractions in Alor Setar, you will only need to walk along the trails with concrete railings for 30 minutes.

 The view from the top of the mountain will remind you why Kedah is known as the “rice bowl” of Malaysia.
 Unlike everywhere else, an early morning hike there will allow you to watch the golden sun slowly rise over the green paddy fields.
 The breathtaking sunrise from this vantage point is not to be missed!